jonorichards/jonorichards.github.io/_pages/about.md

 Hello I'm Jono, a Sound Designer, Creative Technologist and Community Arts Practitioner based in Sheffield UK.
 I provide sound and technology for installations, games, commercials, sample libraries, film and theatre projects.
 As an arts practitioner, I offer workshop sessions as well as bespoke technical solutions with a focus on accessibility.

-I am experienced in both audio and visual system design using tools such as MaxMSP, Unreal/Wwise and TouchDesigner.
-I hold an [MSc in Sound & Music for Interactive Games](https://leedsbeckett.ac.uk/courses/sound-music-interactive-games-msc/) with Distiction from Leeds Beckett University and have over 25 years experience in the music industry, having worked as a [solo artist](https://soundcloud.com/johnnysideways) and collaborator on many projects.
+I have a background in music production spanning over 25 years having worked as a [solo artist](https://soundcloud.com/johnnysideways) and collaborator on many projects.
 Throughout this time I have worked with numerous teams and professionals across multiple disciplines in the arts.

-I would love to hear about your project, perhaps we could work together..
+ In 2023 I recieved an [MSc in Sound & Music for Interactive Games](https://leedsbeckett.ac.uk/courses/sound-music-interactive-games-msc/) with Distiction from Leeds Beckett University, this lead to my current development in interactive and immersive media.
+I am now focussed on both audio and visual system design using tools such as MaxMSP, Unreal/Wwise and TouchDesigner.

+I am open for commisions and collaborations.
+Please get in touch if you would like to work together.

 ## Key Skills